apmckinlay/natureapp/animals/leastchip.md

 Least Chipmunk are active during the day, spending most of their time looking for food - nuts, berries, grasses, insects.
 They use their **cheek pouches** to carry food back to their underground burrows.
 During the winter, they drop into a deep sleep, waking up occasionally to eat some of their stored food.
 They play an important role in seed dispersal.

-[Red-tailed Chipmunk](/animals/retchip/) are more brightly colored and are found in the forests of the Rocky Mountains.
+**Could it be?** [Red-tailed Chipmunk](/animals/retchip/) are more brightly colored and are found in the forests of the Rocky Mountains.
 [Yellow-pine Chipmunk](/animals/yelpchip/) are larger and darker than Least Chipmunk.

 **Did you know?** Least Chipmunk are good climbers and may build nests high above the ground or climb up a tree in cooler weather to warm themselves in the sun.